fluentiot/fluentiot/README.md

     })
 ```

 In this example at 6:00pm the office lights are turned on.
-There are no constraints.
+There are no constraints in this example.

 # API

+This API includes many working examples.

 ## Contents